 And, beginning in my 30’s, my career took a turn into the creative arena in the form of an advertising agency – designing and creating printed materials for small businesses.
 After a few career side-trips, I came back to design in 1995 when I discovered the Internet.
 I’ve been creating websites for clients ever since, and still love it.

 Shortly after the turn of the millennium, I hit a rough patch.
 I had taken on too many projects.
 Within 6 months I had managed the (massive) renovation of four rental houses in addition to my regular business.
 And then the Holidays (a big thing in my family).
 And then my mother passed.

 I was burned out, and as close to non-functional as I’ve ever been.

-A good friend invited me to spend a week at French Lick Springs resort in Indiana.
+A good friend invited me to spend a week at a resort in Southern Indiana.
 It was February, and there was not much going on.
 (Actually nothing at all.)

 For an unremembered reason, I decided to take some old art supplies along.
 And for 5 days we talked, ate, walked, and played at drawing random shapes and colors on a large piece of linen.
 (Which I still have.)

 At the end of the week when I looked at it – it was good.
 Not all mine, of course, but enough.

 And then it came to me – art is not the end result – it’s the process.
 In many ways, it serves the same purpose (for me, at least) as journaling.

 And my creations don’t usually look like anything in particular from the real world, except for some abstract flowers or mountains from time to time.

 In the last few years, I have created untold numbers of pieces – using many different mediums and techniques – and loved every minute of it.